ozzyzhou99/ozzyzhou99/README.md

 I am always open to collaborations and conversations about simulation, urban analytics, and spatial computing.

 ## 🎓 Education
+- **Doctor of Philosophy in Geography (Ph.D.)** – The Ohio State University (Expected 2030)
+  - Advisor: Prof. Harvey Miller (Center for Urban and Regional Analysis, CURA)
+  - Research interests: Agent-based modeling, time geography, and urban mobility simulation.

-- **Master of Arts in Geographic Information Science** - University at Buffalo, SUNY (Expected 2025)
+- **Master of Arts in Geographic Information Science** - University at Buffalo, SUNY (Graduated 2025)
   - Engaged in cutting-edge research and application development in GIS, with a focus on harnessing data science tools for environmental and social challenges.
   - **GPA**: 3.75/4.0
   - **Relevant Coursework**: Dynamic Modeling, Agent-based modeling and GIS, GIS for Environmental Modeling, GIS and Machine Learning.